ujjawalmisra/letsplay/README.md

 Lightweight wrapper for building and managing play! framework projects.
 It aims at simplifying running of play! framework projects.

+## License

+Copyright (c) 2013 Ujjawal Misra.
+See the LICENSE file for license rights and limitations (MIT).

 ## Configuring projects